 However, the government does not actually process VA loans.
 Instead, they are processed by approved lenders, banks and mortgage brokers, the government simply guarantees a portion of the amount being borrowed.
 In addition to meeting the basic eligibility guidelines above, you must also meet whatever VA loan requirements are imposed by the lender.
 Please read the VA lender requirements below.

-VA Lender Qualifying Requirements in 2020
+VA Lender Qualifying Requirements:

 The Department of Veterans Affairs establishes clear and specific guidelines when it comes to length and type of service.
 But the information they offer about other VA loan requirements is somewhat vague.

 For instance, the Department says “you must have suitable credit, sufficient income, and a valid Certificate of Eligibility (COE) to be eligible for a VA-guaranteed home loan.”
 But they offer no specific definition of suitable credit or sufficient income.
 This leaves borrowers scratching their heads and asking a lot of questions: What credit score is needed to be approved for a VA loan?
 How much can I get approved for based on my income?
 What about my other debts, how are they calculated?
 This is where the two-step system comes into play.
 Here’s what you need to know.

 It’s possible to be turned down for a VA loan, even though you meet the government’s minimum guidelines for program eligibility.
 Meeting the Department’s requirements is not enough.
 You must also meet the lender’s requirements, specifically when it comes to credit scores and debt-to-income ratios.
 These are two of the most important factors when it comes to qualifying for a VA mortgage today.